pennea/pennea.github.io/Cause3-future_humanity.md

 [Like us on Facebook!](https://www.facebook.com/futureofhumanitysociety/timeline)

 #### Join Our Team
 If you're someone who's interested in working on some of the world's largest problems, we'd love to hear from you.
-Technical experience not necessary - we're looking for smart, hardworking people from all disciplines.
+Technical expertise not necessary - we're looking for smart, hardworking people from all disciplines.
 Reach out to us at [admin@futureofhumanitysociety.org](mailto: admin@futureofhumanitysociety.org).

 #### Contact Information
 [Lawrence Chan](/team/#Lawrence-Chan) and [Chris Painter](/team/#Chris-Painter)